The planner is being sold by Amy on her Etsy store, Magic Hollow.

 - Large monthly calendars (two page spread), with plenty of room to pencil in your appointments (they even have the moon phases already written in).

-- A main lesson sheet tailored for the Christopherus curriculum
+- Several main lesson planning options, including one tailored for the Christopherus curriculum

 - A planner designed to help you bring mindfulness to your homeschooling life with journaling questions, space for written parent meditations and guidance on designing your unique family rhythm